mbcorvalan/calculator/README.md

     ```
     This command installs all the dependencies required for the project.

+## Test Live 🌐
+You can also test the app live at: [https://calculator-corvalan.netlify.app/](https://calculator-corvalan.netlify.app/)

+---

 And that's it!
 You should now be able to run the project locally! 🎉